jonodrew/uol-msc-cyber/Unix.md

 An [[operating system]] that has been developed slowly over time.
 In the past it was considered fairly insecure, perhaps due to the naivety of the developers, who assumed it would be used in a safe environment.

 In Unix systems, there is a superuser/root account, which has almost limitless ability to work around all security constraints.
-The only thing they cannot do is read plaintext [[password|passwords]], because the `crypt` function is a one-way [[hash function]].
+The only thing they cannot do is read plaintext [[password|passwords]], because the `crypt` function is a one-way [[cryptographic hash function]].
 However, they could overwrite it with, say, `hunter2`.

 Users can be organised into groups, and inherit the permissions of that group.
 Each group has a group ID (GID)